The Adventure of Black Peter: Plot

 He is John Hopley Neligan—which matches the initials in the notebook—the son of a long-vanished, failed banker.
 He claims he was looking at Carey's logs to test a theory of his.
 His father disappeared with a box full of securities after his bank failed.
 He took them on a yacht bound for Norway.
-He believes that his father's boat may have been driven north on the North Sea by bad weather, and met the Sea Unicorn, captained by Carey.
+He believes that his father's boat may have been driven north in the North Sea by bad weather, and met the Sea Unicorn, captained by Carey.
 He believes that Carey knew something about his father's disappearance, and that possibly his father was murdered by the man who has now himself become a murder victim as he has traced some of his father's long lost securities back to Carey.
 Hopkins takes Neligan off to the station, even though Neligan swears that he has nothing to do with the murder.
 Holmes believes this to be true, because Neligan is a slight, anaemic thin man, hardly capable of running a man through with a harpoon.

 Holmes saves Neligan from the noose by finding the true killer in a most unusual way.
 He advertises for a harpooner, posing as a sea captain named Basil.
 He gets three applicants at 221B Baker Street for the job, and one of them is indeed Peter Carey's killer, as confirmed by his name, Patrick Cairns, and the fact that Holmes had established that he was once Carey's shipmate.
 Holmes also felt sure that a murderer would want to leave the country for a while.
 Holmes handcuffs the unaware Cairns after which Cairns confesses.
 While he freely admits to killing Carey, he furiously denies that it was murder, claiming self-defence.
 He was actually at Carey's cabin to extort hush money from him.
 Neligan's father had indeed come aboard the Sea Unicorn with his tin box of securities, and Carey had murdered him by throwing him overboard while he believed no-one was looking, though Cairns had secretly witnessed the event.
 While Carey initially had agreed to the payoff, when Cairns came to collect, things were different.
 The two drank together, during which Carey's mood darkened.
-When Carey reached for his knife, which Cairns viewed as a threat, he took action.
+When Carey reached for his knife, which Cairns viewed as a threat, he took action, using a harpoon which decorated the cabin wall.
 Cairns escaped with the box of securities, leaving his tobacco pouch on the table.
 When he examined the securities later, he found them impossible for him to sell.

-The rum was another clue.
-Holmes was sure that it, and the fact that the brandy and whiskey had been left alone, were sure signs that the killer was a seaman.
+The rum was another clue: Holmes was sure that it, and the fact that the brandy and whiskey had been left alone, were sure signs that the killer was a seaman.
 Neligan is released and the securities returned to him, although the ones that Carey sold cannot be recovered.